vincenttian/Company_Profiles/README.md

 2. Have 2 rounds of loading so that companies/competitors are not just strings
 3. Add search box at the top
 4. Add functionality on the front-end
+5. Load same data from different resources so if one API call fails, others can fill in data
+6. Add WYSIWYG form for personal notes
+7. Add friending feature
+8. Finish login/logout/register views

 Steps to Run Project:

 1. Install everything you need with pip install (insert dependency here)

 2. Run server: $ python manage.py runserver
 3. Company information is at http://127.0.0.1:8000/company/(company name)